A plausible mechanism of muscle stabilization in stall conditions: Introduction

-The hard spin HS model can reproduce the experimentally measured tension $T_2$ but only if the stiffness of myosin heads is underestimated.
-If the correct value (2.7$\pm$0.9 pN.nm$^{-1}$, \cite{Brunello2014, Lombardikappa, Linari19982459}) is used, the HS model leads to the controversial prediction that the free energy of a half-sarcomere is a non-convex function of strain, which means, in particular, that the effective stiffness in the physiological stall force regime is negative \cite{Vilfan_BioPhys_2003, CAT_PRL}, see Fig.~\ref{fig:Isometric}(b) and Fig.~\ref{fig:FastRec}(b).
-Behind the non-convexity of the free energy is the highly coherent mechanical response of interacting cross-bridges, which essentially precludes the mixing of pre- and post-power stroke configurations: given the value of the environmental temperature, the strong mean-field interaction ensures that all are either in the pre-power stroke or all in the post-power stroke state.
+The hard spin HS model with effectively paramagnetic-type mechanical interactions could reproduce the experimentally measured tension $T_2$ only if the stiffness of myosin heads was underestimated.
+If the correct value (2.7$\pm$0.9 pN.nm$^{-1}$, \cite{Brunello2014, Lombardikappa, Linari19982459}) is used, the HS model leads to the controversial prediction that the free energy of a half-sarcomere is a \emph{non-convex} function of strain, which means, in particular, that the effective stiffness in the physiological stall force regime is \emph{ negative } \cite{HT96,Vilfan_BioPhys_2003, CAT_PRL}, see Fig.~\ref{fig:Isometric}(b) and Fig.~\ref{fig:FastRec}(b).
+Behind such non-convexity is the insistence of the model on highly coherent mechanical response of interacting cross-bridges, which essentially precludes mixing of pre- and post-power stroke conformations.
+In other words, given the value of the environmental temperature, the assumed mean-field elastic interaction unambiguously points toward necessarily \emph{coherent} response in the state of isometric contractions (stall conditions) with all cross-bridges either in the pre-power stroke or all in the post-power stroke conformation.

-The non-positive-definiteness of the tangential elasticity in the constitutive model suggests the possibility of mechanical instability of the homogeneous (affine) response for the corresponding 'muscle material'.
+The non-positive-definiteness of the tangential elasticity in the constitutive model can potentially trigger spatial inhomogeneity at the scale of the whole muscle fiber.
 In particular, spatial inhomogeneity should be present in muscle fibers modeled as series connections of half-sarcomeres \cite{Vilfan_BioPhys_2003,Puglisi2000}.
 Individual half-sarcomeres will be then either entirely in pre- or post-power stroke configurations, which can be interpreted as a coexistence of pure phases.
-Even though this would lead to a realistically flat $T_2$ curve in the regime of isometric contractions, the corresponding fiber will be structurally highly inhomogeneous \cite{Vilfan_BioPhys_2003, Puglisi2000, Rassier2010}.
-The fact that such inhomogeneity has not been observed in experiments stimulated theoretical efforts to account for physical factors ensuring the mixing of the pre- and post-power stroke configurations at the scale of individual half-sarcomeres.
-Different mechanisms facilitating such mixing have been proposed in the literature.
+Even though this would lead to a realistically flat $T_2$ curve in the regime of isometric contractions, the homogeneous (affine) configurations will be unstable which suggests that the muscle fiber will be structurally highly inhomogeneous \cite{Vilfan_BioPhys_2003, Puglisi2000, Rassier2010}.
+The fact, that such inhomogeneity of 'muscle material' has not been observed in experiments, stimulated theoretical efforts to account for physical factors ensuring the mixing of the pre- and post-power stroke configurations at the scale of individual half-sarcomeres.